 I do think that a 1919 is a fair bit heavier than an Aperol Spritz in terms of its flavour.
 If you usually go for an Aperol because you like the lightness of it then this may not be for you.
 It’s a much strong flavour.
 In terms of other drinks that are similar to it I would say a Negroni is the closest one.
 So if that’s your thing then I’m certain you’ll love a 1919 as well.

-Well there you have it, the 1919!
 Have you heard of the 1919 cocktail before?
 Is it something that you’ve tried before?
-Let me know!
+Let me know in the comments.
 And if you do decide to try the cocktail out, let me know what you think.
 I’d love to know what your thoughts are.

 Read next: Cocktail Hour: St Germain Spritz.